a-random441/VsDnB-Volume1-Android/README.md

 4. Copy and paste this to "/storage/emulated/0/Android/media/dnbteam.daveandbambi/" (or "Android/media/dnbteam.daveandbambi/").
 5. Restart the app. it should work!

+# For Android 10 Users
+For some reason, The app doesn't automatically create the folder, so you would need to create it yourself!
+Create a folder at "Android/media/dnbteam.dnbteam/", and you should see that the app works.

 ## Mod Support for Android
 Volume 1 Supports Polymod, which is used for mods (like V-Slice!)